-Advisors are required to conduct an annual evaluation of the academic progress of each of their graduate student advisees, and to maintain a written copy of that evaluation in the student’s advisee folder.
+Each fall semester, advisors are required to conduct an annual evaluation of the academic progress of each of their graduate student advisees.
 This review is a multi-step process:

-- Student submits Student Form to advisor and schedules an appointment with the advisor
+- Student submits form to advisor and schedules an appointment with the advisor.

-- Student and advisor meet to discuss the evaluation and plans for the remainder of the student’s degree program
+- Student and advisor meet to discuss the evaluation.

 Expectations for Professional Growth

 The Department of Kinesiology has expectations for master of science (M.S.) degree students in three areas: (a) progress toward degree completion; (b) professional expertise and involvement; and (c) knowledge and skill as a consumer of research.
 Students who intend to pursue doctoral study or research careers are also expected to develop ability to plan, conduct, and disseminate research.
 These expectations are individualized for students during advising and guidance committee meetings.
 Therefore, M.S. students are encouraged to discuss these expectations with their advisors early in the degree program to seek a shared understanding of personal expectations.

 The Department of Kinesiology expects full-time M.S. students to complete their degrees within two years, and part-time students within five years (the MSU deadline is within 5 years following the first semester of enrollment).
 We strongly encourage students to become familiar with the M.S. degree requirements and academic progress guidelines for M.S. students.
 Students should consult with their advisors and guidance committees to develop a program plan during the first year of study to facilitate timely degree completion.